Srija-Mukh/srija-mukh/README.md

 ### Hello there, I'm Srija  👋

 • 🌱 I’m currently learning:
-- how to make functional and aesthetic websites in React
+- how to make functional and aesthetic websites using React
 - about diferent Cloud services and how they can be used to design flexible and secure systems

+• 🤔 I’m looking for explore:
+- cybersecurity

 • 😄 Pronouns: She/Her <br />